 - What: Terraced gardens and a valley garden leading to the River Tamar surround a quirky fortified Tudor house and riverside quay owned by the National Trust.

 - Where: St Dominick near Saltash in southeast Cornwall.
-Find on a map
+Directions.

 - Claims to Fame: Known for its collection of daffodils and for the secret tunnel leading from the upper, formal garden to the wild valley garden.
 Plenty of picnic tables around the gardens.